SeniorMars/rush/README.md

 - `;` will separate blocks of commands.
 	- `ls; echo hello` will work as expected.
 - Piping using `|`, redirection of stdin and stdout (using `<` and `>` respectively).
-	- Limited to 1 redirection within a block of commands.
+	- Limited to 1 redirection/pipe within a block of commands.
 	- `ls > test1 > test2` will only output to `test1`.
 	- `ls > test1; echo hello > test2` will work for both `test1`, and `test2`.
 - Robust `cd` command.